 Using its custom designed algorithms to measure real-time event excitement, Thuuz provided a look into what games kept sports fans most excited and engaged in the month of May.

-The game excitement ratings are measured on a 0 to 100 scale and take into consideration game pace, team parity, play novelty, momentum shifts, social buzz, and historical context.
-The algorithms behind the excitement ratings are statistically calibrated to insure the appropriate distribution of ratings across the duration of a season or course of a tournament.
+According to Thuuz, game excitement ratings are measured on a 0 to 100 scale and the analytics take into consideration game pace, team parity, play novelty, momentum shifts, social buzz, and historical context.

-Using the Thuuz excitement measurement platform, here are their top 10 most exciting games in the month of January (2019): (Note: Nine of the 10 games were road victories).
+Using the Thuuz excitement measurement platform, the Top 10 most exciting games of May were:

 1) Portland 140 Denver 137 (NBA): (5/3/2019) – This instant classic went four OT’s before the Trail Blazers finally pulled out the win to take a 2-1 series lead.
 CJ McCollum led the way with 41 points in 60 grueling minutes.

 2) Toronto 118 Milwaukee 112 (NBA): (5/19/2019) – With Toronto teetering on the edge of elimination, down 2-0 in the series, this crucial Game 3 went to double overtime with the Raptors eventually gutting out a win.
 Kawhi Leonard carried the Raptors to victory with 36 points and 9 rebounds